 In this study, our primary aim was to develop and compare systematic models of intrusions in the continuous-outcome source memory task, using both response error and RT data.
 Over two experiments, we compare models in which intrusion probabilities are sensitive to temporal similarity between item pairs, to both spatial and temporal similarity, as well as semantic and orthographic features of the word stimuli.
 To manage the number of competing models, we did not pursue a full factorial approach to modelling intrusions.
 Instead, we build upon the Popov et al. (2021) finding of a temporal effect and introduce additional components in sequence, firstly extending the contextual similarity between items to include space as well as time, and then also introducing features of the words in terms of their semantic and orthographic similarity to each other, evaluating the improvement in model fit with each addition.

 A secondary aim was to investigate if the simultaneous presentation of information (i.e. the presentation of a word in the location) or the sequential presentation of source and item information (i.e presenting the source location, followed by the item as in Harlow & Donaldson, 2013; Zhou et al., 2021) affected source responding.
 To this end, we experimentally manipulated the format of source presentation across participants.
+Our broader research goal, under which both of these aims fall, is to assess whether previous characterizations of source memory retrieval as a thresholded process hold when changes in stimuli presentation and the possibility of intrusions from non target items are considered.

-In Experiment 1, in which we collected data from a large number of participants who each completed three experimental sessions, we found qualitative improvements in model fit by introducing successively more elaborated models of intrusions between items, ranging a pure guessing model with no intrusions to a model in which the intrusion probability was determined by a spatiotemporal similarity gradient.
+In Experiment 1, in which we collected data from a large number of participants who each completed three experimental sessions, we found qualitative improvements in model fit by introducing successively more elaborated models of intrusions between items, ranging a pure guessing model with no intrusions to a model in which the intrusion probability was determined by a spatiotemporal and word feature similarity gradient.
 However, the quantitative evidence for the spatiotemporal gradient model was inconclusive, which may have been due to an insufficient number of observations reflecting intrusion responses to support the parameter penalty incurred by the more complex models.
 In Experiment 2, we address this issue by concentrating power at the level of individuals by using a small-N design which found that a spatiotemporal intrusion model was quantitatively preferred, supporting the view that spatiotemporal similarity influences intrusion probability, but did not find support for contributions from semantic and orthographic similarity.

 Experiment 1